-Under the 2014 Plan, in the event of specified significant corporate transactions, such as a sale of all or substantially all of the Company's assets, a sale of at least 90% of the Company's outstanding securities, a merger in which the Company is not the surviving entity, a merger in which the Company is not the surviving entity, but the Company's common stock outstanding immediately prior to the transaction is exchanged or converted into other property, any surviving corporation or acquiring corporation (or the surviving or acquiring corporation's parent company) may assume or continue any or all outstanding stock awards under the 2014 Plan or may substitute similar stock awards for stock awards outstanding under the 2014 Plan (including but not limited to, awards to acquire the same consideration paid to the stockholders of the Company pursuant to the specified corporate transaction), and any reacquisition or repurchase rights held by the Company (or the successor's parent company, if any), in connection with such specified corporate transaction.
+Under the 2014 Plan, in the event of specified significant corporate transactions, such as a sale of all or substantially all of the Company's assets, a sale of at least 90% of the Company's outstanding securities, a merger in which the Company is not the surviving entity, or a merger in which the Company is the surviving entity, but the Company's common stock outstanding immediately prior to the transaction is exchanged or converted into other property, any surviving corporation or acquiring corporation (or the surviving or acquiring corporation's parent company) may assume or continue any or all outstanding stock awards under the 2014 Plan or may substitute similar stock awards for stock awards outstanding under the 2014 Plan (including but not limited to, awards to acquire the same consideration paid to the stockholders of the Company pursuant to the specified corporate transaction), and any reacquisition or repurchase rights held by the Company in respect of common stock issued pursuant to stock awards may be assigned by the Company to the successor of the Company (or the successor's parent company, if any), in connection with such specified corporate transaction.
 A surviving corporation or acquiring corporation (or its parent) may choose to assume or continue only a portion of a stock award or substitute a similar stock award for only a portion of a stock award.
 The terms of any assumption, continuation or substitution shall be set by the Board.